MaxFishman/ICOM-FINAL-2025/README.md

 - Each image includes meaningful `alt` text
 - Headings used in proper hierarchical order (no skipping levels)
 - Sitemap or site index page (optional but encouraged)
+- proper file compression and media optimization for page speed etc.

 ---